-- During the whole stay, you must have a valid residence permit or long-term visa issued by another EU Member State.
-If this residence permit or visa expires, your entitlement to stay in the Czech Republic without a visa expires too.
+- During the whole stay, you must have a valid residence permit or a long-term visa issued by another EU Member State.
+If this residence permit or visa expires, your entitlement to stay in the Czech Republic on a visa-free basis expires too.

 - A research organisation where you are conducting your scientific research must notify the Ministry of the Interior about the start, suspension or termination of your scientific activities.

 - During the whole stay, you have free access to the labour market, meaning that you can work without limitations.

 - Whenever during your legal stay, you can file an application for a long-term residence permit for the purpose of scientific research in the Czech Republic at a Ministry of the Interior office.